slamora/brackets-wiki/Brackets-Extensions.md

 ## Installing Extensions ##

 You can install extensions by choosing **File > Extension Manager...** (or clicking on the "brick" icon in the toolbar), then clicking the **Install from URL...** button at the bottom.
 From there, you can install most of the extensions below by doing the following:
-* Right-click the extension link and copy the URL.
+* On this page, right-click the extension link and copy the URL.
 * Switch back to Brackets.
 * Paste the link into the Install Extension dialog, then click **Install**.